MaligiAdithyaKumar/M2-Embedded_PCBEEPER/1_Requirements/README.md

 # 4W's and 1 H's
 ## Why:
-1. To reduce the fire accidents in House and Industries.
+1. To reduce the fire accidents in House, Industries and public places.
 2. It can be used at one place.

 ## Where: